 If I have paid money to watch aliens fight mythological gods, take it as a given that I am in at least a somewhat silly mood.

 Wonder Woman is an icon, not a character.
 She’s like Superman in that regard; so profoundly powerful and moral that she’s effectively a stand-in for Jesus, or Buddha, or pick-your-own-incarnation-of-perfection.
 Patty Jenkins and Gal Gadot did an amazing job bringing an icon to life in a fun movie, but I wish she was more… human.
 And DC can’t make her that without betraying the icon.
 It’s the same reason why doing a Superman movie is so difficult.
 (Though clearly not impossible.
-Wonder Woman is leagues better, Justice or otherwise, that any recent Superman movie.)
+Wonder Woman is leagues better, Justice or otherwise, than any recent Superman movie.)

 Captain Marvel doesn’t have that issue.
 Neither does Black Widow, or Rogue.
 If Marvel could make those heroines into a movie with the skill and quality of Wonder Woman, I’d have the perfect movie to take my daughters to.*